Productive and ornamental gardens in the sub-tropics.

 QLD Government Blue Card certified for working with children and young people.

 I see man-made chemicals / poisons as the absolute last step in solving gardening problems (weeds and pests etc).
-I WILL use them if you require – as a last resort, but I don’t stock them in my arsenal.

 This is for many reasons: